 If yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.

 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

-Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+(Now 2.1.1) Talent submerges the electrode tip of the device in a perchloric acid solution containing a platinum wire counter electrode and mercury reference sulfate electrode.

+(Now 2.2.1) Talent connects the electrode of a multielectrode device.

+(Now 2.2.2) Talent connects the working, counter and reference electrodes to the potentiostat.

+(Now 4.1.1) Talent submerges the electrode tip of the device in a beaker of perchloric acid containing a platinum wire counter electrode and mercury reference sulfate electrode.

+(Now 4.1.2) Talent connects an individual electrode and applies the pulsing paradigm.

+(Now 4.5.1) Talent determines the increase in effective surface area of the macroelectrodes.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

-Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+4.1.
+Submerge the electrode tip of the device in a beaker of deoxygenated 500 millimolar perchloric acid that also contains a platinum wire counter electrode and mercury sulfate reference electrode [1].

 5. Will the filming need to take place in multiple locations?
 N

 Section - Introduction